 The way most personal injury law firms think about task management procedures is how many teenagers regard their parents—they don’t realize their importance until they mess up.
 The difference is, for law firms the consequences are way more damaging—for teens, forgetting to get gas may cause them to be late to a party; but if your team members forget a deadline, you could lose a case, a client, and, even worse, your reputation.
 That’s why it’s so important to have a proper law firm's task management plan in place—not only to avoid the consequences, but also to reap the benefits.

 We promise getting organized isn’t scary…but it can lead to some scary good results for your personal injury law firm in the form of efficiency.
 The organization allows your PI law firm to take on more business, fewer costs, and faster paychecks—so if you’re ready to cross productivity off your legal to-do list, here are a few task management best practices to get you going:

 Gather Your Tasks

 If you’ve ever cooked, you know you want all your ingredients in one place—and the same goes if you want to get things cooking for your firm.
 All relevant task ingredients—case updates, due dates, calendar events, contact info, staff workload, etc.—should be captured in one place so you don’t get burned by a missed deadline.
-That means no more multi-version spreadsheets or drawers full of sticky notes; instead, you should implement a system that seamlessly integrates with your law practice management software—ensuring you’re always prepared for what’s ahead.
+That means no more multi-version spreadsheets or drawers full of sticky notes; instead, you should implement a system that seamlessly integrates with your personal injury law practice case management software—ensuring you’re always prepared for what’s ahead.

 Prioritize Your Tasks